 It’s been a huge month for the House of Dior.
 First came the fantastical Fall 20/21 haute couture collection presented in doll-sized versions and set against a Narnia-esque dreamscape.
 Then, the House’s Cruise collection saw a bright spotlight cast upon Apulian art and music in the baroque city of Lecce in Puglia.
-Now, the Tie & DIOR fine jewellery collection – inspired by the wild chromatic pallette of tie-dye – has been unveiled to see out the month.
+Now, the Tie & DIOR fine jewelry collection – inspired by the wild chromatic palette of tie-dye – has been unveiled to see out the month.

 Prior to the collection’s reveal in Shanghai – via a spectacular private dinner inside a fairy garden fit for one of the mythical creatures who star in Dior’s Haute Couture film – de Castellane met with Dior’s creative director Maria Grazia Chuiri.
 “I explain to [Ms. Chuiri] the theme of the collection and she designs the dresses,” she says.
-“We decided on non-multicoloured shades.
-In fact, it is one colour in graded shades.”
+“We decided on non-multicolored shades.
+In fact, it is one color in graded shades.”

 Tie & DIOR is the first time that de Castellane has significantly used pearls in her 20 years at Dior.
-The pearls are all dyed in either candy pinks, pistachio greens or sunny yellows and nestled amid beds of diamonds – all beautiful reminders of how luxury can colour this momentarily-gloomy world.
+The pearls are all dyed in either candy pinks, pistachio greens or sunny yellows and nestled amid beds of diamonds – all beautiful reminders of how luxury can color this momentarily-gloomy world.